NowayitsNoe800/NowayitsNoe800/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on a bootcamp called 100Devs with Leon Noel.
+🔭 I’m currently working on a course called 100Devs with Leon Noel.

 🌱 I’m currently learning Javascript, OOP, and Git/Github in the course.